 Ensuring rapid progress against starting points in literacy and numeracy is a key aim of our school.
 In line with research we see the development of these core skills to be essential for successful reintegration and wider educational progress.
 This need is increased by the large number of students we receive who have a history of underachievement.

-TFS uses Google Docs for Education to provide a flexible, bespoke and accessible cloud-based learning platform for students.
+The Pears Family School uses Google Docs for Education to provide a flexible, bespoke and accessible cloud-based learning platform for students.
 All students access their platform via their login as part of the Student Hub on our website.
 Students are able to shape their own learning platform, adding relevant learning apps based on their own interests and aspirations.